gasparericmartin/project-phase-3/README.md

 ## Database

 This program works with an empty database, and will create tables on startup if there aren't any present.
-If you would like to start with a set of data to play around with, run "./seed.py" to seed the database.
+If you would like to start with a set of data to play around with, navigate to the lib directory and run "./seed.py" to seed the database.

 ## CLI

-run "./cli.py" to execute the command line interface.
+Navigate to the lib directory and run "./cli.py" to execute the command line interface.

 # Usage